praqma-test/docker-linkchecker/README.md

 #### Serve Check (write permission required)
 _Use this option to serve and check your web project into the same container_

-change your terminal's present directory to the directory containing your jekyll web project and run the following command:
+change your terminal's present working directory to the directory containing your jekyll web project and run the following command:
 ```
 linux / Mac:
 $ docker run -v $(pwd):/data -p <port>:4000 alipraqma/validator serve check